markohlebar/BIND/README.md

 ...

 //Trivial transformer implementation
-@interface CapitalizeStringTransformer : NSValueTransformer
+@interface UppercaseStringTransformer : NSValueTransformer
 @end

-@implementation CapitalizeStringTransformer
+@implementation UppercaseStringTransformer
 - (NSString *)transformValue:(NSString *)string {
-    return string.capitalizedString;
+    return string.uppercaseString;
 }
 - (NSString *)reverseTransformValue:(NSString *)string {
     return string.lowercaseString;
 }
 @end
 ```
-Passing `CapitalizeStringTransformer` tells the binding to use the `CapitalizeStringTransformer` subclass of `NSValueTransformer` to transform the values.
+Passing `UppercaseStringTransformer` tells the binding to use the `UppercaseStringTransformer` subclass of `NSValueTransformer` to transform the values.
-You can reverse the transformation direction if you need to by adding a `!` modifier before transformer name like so `BINDNT(viewModel, name, ->, nameLabel, text, !, CapitalizeStringTransformer)`.
+You can reverse the transformation direction if you need to by adding a `!` modifier before transformer name like so `BINDNT(viewModel, name, ->, nameLabel, text, !, UppercaseStringTransformer)`.

 #### Asynchronous Transformers ####
 Let's say you want to grab an image from the web asynchronously by using a transformation from an `NSURL` to a `UIImage`.
 You can do this by creating a `BNDAsyncValueTransformer` subclass and implementing it's transform and reverse transform methods.
 Following is a trivial example of the implementation of such a class.